 Join us on what is undoubtedly one of the most charming and fascinating tours to Southeast Asia.
-This tour can be taken by itself or in combination with Thailand Highlights (March 2-22, 2025).

 February 15-16, Days 1-2: Travel to Siem Reap, Cambodia.
 Participants can take any of a number of connections which depart the USA on February 15 and arrive into Siem Reap Angkor International Airport (airport code SAI) on February 16.
 Upon arrival and after clearing customs and immigration, participants will be met at the airport and transferred to our hotel.
 Participants wanting to avoid the risk of misconnecting with the group or missing dinner should consider arriving in Siem Reap on or before February 15 and spending the night.
 Upon request, VENT will be happy to assist with any additional lodging arrangements.